-For two years her research focused on African identity through Western eyes.
+Namsa Leuba is born in 1982 from a Guinean mother and a Swiss father.
+During the past two years, her research focused on African identity through Western eyes.

-In 2010, the jury of the festival of photography Planche(s) Contact of Deauville, chaired by Bettina Rheims, awarded her the prize of the students of photography schools.
-She subsequently obtained an artist residency in Deauville and an exhibition.
+In 2010, the jury of the photography festival Planche(s) Contact of Deauville (CH), chaired by Bettina Rheims, awarded her the first prize.

 Graphic Design and Website by Hugo Hoppmann